kevintpeng/Learn-Something-Every-Day/UWaterloo/MATH239: Introduction to Combinatorics.md

 - a **formal power series** is <sup>∞</sup>∑<sub>i=0</sub> a<sub>i</sub>x<sup>i</sup>, of only rational coefficients (note that lots of functions are considered FPS, with lot's of 0 coefficients, so it's not necessarily infinite)
   - like a power series (think taylor series) but differs in that we allow n to be infinity, and don't consider that x is a number thus ignoring the idea of convergence
 - k **partitions** of S are A1, A2...
 Ak s.t S = A1 u A2 ... u Ak and Ai n Aj = ø
+- Sum Lemma allows us to partition generating series
+- Product Lemma allows us to combine and break down generating series with cartesian products
+- if sets A,B of binary strings, then AB is unambiguous iff there is a bijection between AB and A x B

 ### Introduction
 Study of finite or countable discrete structures